 Why do I need to get regular cleanings done?

 If you have failed to have your teeth cleaned regularly because you do not recognize the importance of doing so, it is vitally important that you understand that it is not possible to brush away all the plaque and tartar that gets on your teeth.
 You can brush with the most innovative toothbrush available multiple times a day and floss regularly, and you still will not be able to get all of the debris off of your teeth that causes gum disease.
 Professional cleaning is the only way to remove this debris.
 When you fail to have it removed professionally, you very likely will begin to see the early stages of gum disease such sore and bleeding gums.

 If you are missing teeth, will it cause TMJ?

-It is not necessary to limit your options for successful treatment to bulky machines such as CPAP which often prevent you from sleeping even more than the disorder they were designed to correct.
-You may benefit far more from using a simple mouthpiece that is designed to realign your jaw and prevent it from sliding backward while you sleep.
+It is not necessary to limit your options for successful Sleep Disturbance treatments to bulky machines such as CPAP.
+You may benefit far more from using a simple Dental Sleep Appliance that is designed to help stop your lower jaw from sliding backward while you sleep.
 This in turn can prevent your snoring and can even alleviate your sleep apnea symptoms.

 The dental sleep appliance helps the soft tissues which are located at the back of your throat stay open and allow air to flow more through your airway while you are sleeping.